tanu31195/react-counter/README.md

 `this.state.count++;` value of the count property is incremented but react isn't aware of that.
 So the view is not updated.
 to solve this we use an inherited method `this.setState()` from the base `Component` in React.
+`this.setState()` can only be called when a component is rendered and placed in the DOM

 In Angular automatically detects the changes,
 because all browser events are monkey patched (It allows you to modify the behaviour of a piece of code without altering the original code)